roshanlodha/NRMA/MANUSCRIPT.md

 #### Adding Couples Matching
 Often, students live with another medical student partner.
 In order to encourage carpooling, the cost function can be further modified to increase the odds that two students are placed in the same rotation.

+#### Unequal Rotation Sizes
+While our usage mandated an equal number of students in each rotation, updating the algorithm for unequal distributions is as simple as modifying the tiling function to include more repetitions of options that can accomodate a higher number of students.

 ## References
 1. Munkres J. Algorithms for the Assignment and Transportation Problems.
 Journal of the Society for Industrial and Applied Mathematics 1957;5(1):32–8.